 The ballot title of a state measure must include a "concise and impartial statement of not more than 125 words summarizing the state measure and its major effect."
 ORS 250.035(2)(d).
-"The purpose of a ballot title's summary is to give voters enough information to understand what will happen if the initiative is adopted."
+"The purpose of a ballot title's summary is Page 5 - RESPONDENT'S ANSWERING MEMORANDUM TO PETITION TO REVIEW BALLOT TITLE RE: INITIATIVE PETITION NO. 58 (SUPREME COURT) BG2:mb8\10120707 &lt;sup>1 Petitioners also argue that "equal number of Democrats, Republicans, others" in the yes statement is ambiguous because it could refer either to districts or to commissioners.
+(Pet 8-9).
+There is no ambiguity, because the terms "Democrats" and "Republicans" necessarily refer to people, not districts. to give voters enough information to understand what will happen if the initiative is adopted."
 McCann v.
 Rosenblum, 354 Or 701, 708, 320 P3d 548 (2014).

-IP 57's summary reads:
+IP 58's summary reads:

 Summary: Amends Constitution.
 Oregon Constitution requires legislature to reapportion state legislative districts every ten years.
-Legislature also draws congressional districts.
-Measure repeals current state constitutional/legislative processes; creates twelve-member commission to draw both congressional and state legislative districts.
+Measure repeals current state constitutional processes; creates twelve-member commission to draw state legislative districts.
 Commission membership restricted based on length of residence/party affiliation, recent political work, political contributions, or family members who engaged in certain political activity.
 Secretary of State randomly selects first six members from applicant group; other members chosen by first six.
 Four members must be registered with each of largest two political parties, four unaffiliated or from other parties.
 At least one member from each group must agree for commission to approve map or take other action.
 Changes redistricting criteria.
 Other provisions.
+Petitioners raise two objections that are specific to the summary, but neither has merit.